turtlesec-no/turtlesec-no.github.io/working.md

 #### Notes on Notice Period

 * There are strict laws around termination of employment in Norway.
 It is as a rule very difficult to fire someone.
 This creates a work environment where people are not afraid to speak their minds, which we consider to be extremely valuable.

+### Remote

+Usually we will work at the clients offices, if the client permits we can also work remotely.
+How that is structured will depend on the client and the employee.
+We hope to have regular days where we work from the TurtleSec office so that we can get to know each other better.

+### Travel

+As a rule no travel is required, but if the employee has a client that requires travel, all travel, accommodation and meals will be covered by TurtleSec.
+A TurtleSec employee will not be required to take a client that requires travel.

+### Language

+All public-facing information at TurtleSec is as a rule in English, informal communication should be adapted to the recipient(s).
+Clients might require fluent English and/or Norwegian.
+TurtleSec will facilitate and pay for Norwegian classes if desired by the employee or required by a client.

 ### Insurance